When can you self-edit and when do you need an editor?

 Self-editing is the task of editing your own document after you have written it.
+After self-editing, some types of documents also need to be edited and/or proofread by another person.

 If your document isn’t important or formal and doesn’t need to be professionally presented, you probably don’t need another person to edit your document.
 You simply need to write it, self-edit it, then either proofread it yourself or ask someone to proofread it for you.
 This is self-editing.
 The final product may not be entirely clear and may contain spelling or punctuation errors but if this doesn’t matter to you or, importantly, to the person to whom you are submitting the document, then there is no need to have it edited properly.